istio/release-builder/README.md

 | "docker" subdirectory | _tar files for the created docker images_ |
 | "licenses" subdirectory | _tar.gz of the license files from the specified dependency repos_ |

-## Running a branch locally
+## Running the branch steps locally

-It's easiest to run a build against an org with has all the istio repos forked: istio, api, client-go, cni, common-files, envoy, pkg, proxy, release-builder,test-infra, tools.
+It's easiest to run test branches against an org with has all the istio repos defined in /release/branch.sh

-If you don’t, the initial cloning of the code will fail.
+forked: istio, api, client-go, cni, common-files, envoy, pkg, proxy, release-builder,test-infra, tools.
+It's easier to close/remove things like PRs and branches in your own repo.
+Note that these forks should be up to date as the code will be using them for things like determining the latest SHAs of commits.

 1. Run `make shell` to get a prompt within the build container.